SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 	3. But!
 It does not really seem to darken Marlow
 * There are unseen dark properties of his environment that he does not see
 * Some analysis — why is he not affected?
 Oh!
 Right!
 Because...
 MARLOW IS A BLOODY RACIST!
-	* Undereacts to people dying next to him
+	* Undereacts to black people dying next to him
 	* Compared to to like...
-Kurtz dying,
+Kurtz dying, or his Helmsmen dying

 **CONFLIGHT!**